Getting started with Diffblue Cover

 When a project has been fully analysed by Diffblue Cover, subsequent analyses can be run as

 Differential (or 'quick').
-This option only analyses the functions that have been changed or added since the previous analysis.
-In order to calculate the changes since the last analysis Diffblue first needs to be provided with a new source.
-For projects that use Git repositories Diffblue will pull the latest changes from the repository which happens automatically when the analysis is run so no action is required.
-For projects that use archives of source you must first upload a new archive before running the analysis; see section Updating Archive Project.
-Once source code has been updated an analysis will automatically be run as
+This option only analyzes the functions that have been changed or added since the previous analysis.
+In order to calculate the changes since the last analysis, Diffblue first needs to be provided with a new source.
+For projects that use Git repositories, Diffblue will pull the latest changes from the repository, which happens automatically when the analysis is run, so no action is required.
+For projects that use archives of source, you must first upload a new archive before running the analysis; see section Updating Archive Project.
+Once source code has been updated, an analysis will automatically be run as

 On running a